Process

 Expectations

-In addition to these MBP and Cancer Education opportunities, students are strongly encouraged to prepare an abstract based on the work they have completed over the summer and participate in the RMP Summer Student Research Day.
+In addition to these MBP, Cancer 360+ and STAR opportunities, students are strongly encouraged to prepare an abstract based on the work they have completed over the summer and participate in the RMP Summer Student Research Day.
 Finally, students are expected to complete the end of summer Research Report and Program Evaluation prior to their last day.

 Stipend